 Another said idols are hard to avoid: “Sometimes it’s hard because I think there’s a difference between the Old Testament and New Testament God, even when we say there is not.”

 Other comments from our conversation:

 “I think we can be unforgiving toward others who don’t see what we see, or see the world like we do.
-We can get being right, and look down on others.”
+We can get caught up being right, and look down on others.”

 Another student asked: “What if God working doesn’t look as obvious as God stopping a big storm?
 How do we follow God then?